sandstorm-io/sandstorm-website/_posts/2020-02-01-reviving-sandstorm.md

 authorUrl: https://github.com/zenhack
 ---

+Hi!
+I'm Ian Denhardt, a long-time Sandstorm user and community member.
+I have some exciting news to share.
+Let's start by talking about some recent history.

 It's no secret that development on Sandstorm has been pretty sparse since Sandstorm-the-business [shut down in 2017][1].
 The tone of that announcement was optimistic; while Sandstorm had failed as a business,